|August 19||Organized at Staunton under Colonel John B. Baldwin and Lieutenant Colonel Michael G. Harman|

 |June 26||Marched through Gettysburg|

 The regiment was commanded by Lt.
 Colonel James H. Skinner and brought 254 men to the field.
 It lost 9 men killed, 26 wounded and 19 missing.
 Lt.
-Colonel Skinner was wounded.
+Colonel Skinner was wounded on July 3.

 From the War Department marker for Smith’s Brigade on the Gettysburg battlefield: